MicrosoftDocs/cpp-docs.it-it/docs/standard-library/unordered-multimap-class.md

 ### <a name="parameters"></a>Parametri

+*Keyval*
-`keyval` Valore della chiave da cercare.
+ Valore della chiave da cercare.

 ### <a name="remarks"></a>Note